Eating organic on a budget may seem daunting, but it is easier than you'd think. These tips will help you save money on organic food!

 2. Comparison Shop

+Comparison shopping in one of the best hacks for eating organic on a budget.
 Use a price book and keep track of the best prices on the organic products your family uses.
 By keeping a price book, I know that the everyday price at Target and Walmart for organic macaroni and cheese is usually lower than the sale price at Whole Food Market.
-The price book helps me keep track of “rock bottom prices” so I know when I find a sale if I should buy one or two to tide me over or if I should stock up on that item.
+The price book helps me keep track of “rock bottom prices” so I know when I have found a great sale and can stock up.

 Use Favado to find Coupon Matchups for stores that carry organic products.
 They actually have an “organic and natural foods” category for each store covered by the app.
 The sales are listed with links to coupons you can use on that deal making it a little easier for you to find the best deals on organic in your area.

 If there are items you know your family will use a lot, like grains, cereals, or snacks, be sure to look for these items in bulk.
+Warehouse stores and the bulk bin section at grocery stores are great places to find deals.
 Not only will you pay less per ounce on the item, but it will also save you time going back and forth to the store to replenish these items.
 If you buy the building blocks of your recipes in bulk, you can then cook them in bulk.
-Here are batch cooking tutorials.
+Meal prep and batch cooking are your best friend when eating organic on a budget.
+Here are some batch cooking tutorials.

 4. Buy Organic Store Brands